Module adcp.webhook_supervisor

 Supervisor takes precedence when both are passed.
 Either alone is

-valid; both ``None`` opts out of auto-emit.
+valid; both ``None`` disable SDK-managed delivery.
 Used by

 :mod:`adcp.decisioning.webhook_emit` to keep the call site